Catfished: The Woman Who Conned My Elderly Uncle Out of $150,000

 What, we didn't want him to be happy?

-So I'd like to send out a big THANK YOU to Donna and Greg: Your deception touched off a wave of resentment that Roger should never have had.
-Your deception made it so much easier for Marilyn to swindle him out of every remaining dime.
-It was your deception that allowed her to secret him away from Dunlap, convincing him that no one there really cared about him, but rather that they were all making fun of him behind his back.
+I'd like to send out a big "THANK YOU" to Donna and Greg: Your deception touched off a wave of resentment that Roger should never have had.
+Your deception made it much easier for Marilyn to swindle him out of his last remaining dime.
+It was your deception that allowed her to secret him away to Arkansas, convinced that no one in Dunlap really cared about him, and were all making fun of him behind his back.

-Then she picked up and moved them to Arkansas.
+Then she moved them to Arkansas.

 Ignoring Problems Doesn't Make Them Go Away

 "I know, I know.
 DON'T SAY IT," my mom said on the other end of the line.

-She moved him out there and they immediately bought some of the most worthless land I have ever heard of.
-Three parcels of worthless land in a small town about 45 minutes outside of Little Rock in which neither land nor houses were in any demand whatsoever.
-Never mind that there were very strict stipulations of what could be placed on the land (most specifically: no trailers whatsoever at all).
-They plopped down a whopping $30,000 for three parcels that were appraised at about a third of that price.
-And that $9,000 was a very generous appraisal.
-Oh, yeah.
-And they thought the realtor was joking when she said "no trailers."
+As soon as they got to Arkansas, she convinced him to buy some of the most worthless land possible.
+Three parcels of worthless land in a small town about 45 minutes outside of Little Rock; a town in which neither land nor houses were in any demand whatsoever.
+Never mind that there were very strict stipulations of what could be placed on the land.
+Marilyn and Roger plopped down a whopping $30,000 for three small parcels; we eventually sold them for $3,000.

-The first day, you go in and try to close the account, or at least remove your name.
-If the account is empty (or, in my uncle's case, owing, so that my mom had to pay them money just to get the balance to $0) and there are checks waiting in the chute, all you can do is wait for that negative balance to appear.
+The first day, you try to close the account, or at least remove your name.
+If the account is empty or, in my uncle's case, owing, so that my mom had to pay them money just to get the balance to $0, and there are checks waiting in the chute, all you can do is wait for that negative balance to appear.
 If the balance stays at zero for two days, they'll close the account.

 Rationally, he knew he had to leave, but there was still that tiny glimmer of hope that she might come back home and everything would be okay.